 We closely monitor the CO2 emissions from our direct operations on a monthly and annual basis.
 This includes the CO2 emissions linked to the energy consumption and chemical reactions during production.

 In addition we monitor the total carbon footprint of AGC Glass Europe’s operations on a three-year basis.
 In this case the CO2 sources comprise all direct and indirect emissions and so cover a much broader scope than the monthly monitoring, including scope 1, scope 2 and scope 3 emissions.
-This includes among things travel by our staff, glass transport to clients and all other sources of CO2, from extraction of natural resources to the end-of-life stage of the products.
+This includes among things travel by our staff, glass transport to customers and all other sources of CO2, from extraction of natural resources to the end-of-life stage of the products.

 This assessment is based on a top-down analysis of flows of materials and energy and is supported by a bottom-up Life Cycle Analysis of our products, materials and energy.

 Results show that emissions from Scope 1 (direct emissions from flat glass production) account for more than half of the total emissions.
-The remaining footprint is related with the generation of electricity in different countries (Scope 2) as well as during the production and transport of the raw materials (Scope 3) which are needed to manufacture AGC glass.
+The remaining footprint is related to the generation of electricity in different countries (Scope 2) as well as the production and transport of the raw materials (Scope 3) which are needed to manufacture AGC glass.

 Calculating AGC’s carbon footprint is therefore an appropriate way to consider the total impact, taking into account on the one hand the CO2 emitted by all activities of AGC Glass Europe during one year and on the other the savings achieved through the use of the products manufactured within this year during their entire lifetime (Figure 1).